Sreenidi Deccan FC

 Sreenidi Deccan Football Club is an Indian professional football club based in Hyderabad, Telangana.
 It was established on 1 January 2015 as a football academy in Hyderabad, and later was launched from Visakhapatnam, Andhra Pradesh in 2021.
-The club is currently competing in the I-League, the second tier of the Indian football league system.
+The club is currently competing in the Indian Football League, the second tier of the Indian football league system.

 On 5 June 2020, All India Football Federation (AIFF) issued an invitation to accept bids for new clubs to join the I-League and on 12 August, Sreenidi Deccan FC was granted playing rights directly in 2021–22 I-League.